Optomechanics and Quantum Measurements

 GW detected from second pair of colliding black holes!The LIGO and the Virgo collaborations announced today they detected gravitational waves for the second time.
 These GW were again produced by the merger of two black holes.
 More details.

-Thibault Capelle joins the teamThibault is a former student of Ecole Polytechnique in Palaiseau.
-He is starting his PhD.
+Thibault Capelle joins the teamThibault is a former student of Ecole Polytechnique.
+After a M2 internship at the Niels Bohr Institute in Copenhagen, he is starting his PhD on the microwave/optical experiment.

 GDR 'MecaQ' General MeetingThe CNRS-funded GDR (Research Network) 'MecaQ' (Quantum Optomechanics and nanomechanics) held its General Meeting at LKB on Sep.
 20th and 21st.
 More than 40 scientists, graduate students and post-docs attended this first edition.